Willtech/Resonanace-Monolith/ethics/Responsible-AI-Rulebook.md

 ## 10. Legal Foundations of Ethical AI
 ### From “Do No Harm” to Asimov’s Laws

 This Rulebook outlines ethical principles and practical protocols for designing and deploying artificial intelligence within the the A.I. ecology and related systems.
-It emphasizes transparency, attribution, legal accountability, and the shared duty to "Do No Harm."
+It emphasizes transparency, attribution, Legal accountability, and the shared duty to "Do No Harm."

 **Legal Foundations of Ethical AI: From “Do No Harm” to Asimov’s Laws**

-> “It should be necessary to make detailed study why ‘Do No Harm’ and Asimov's Three Laws of Robotics are necessary legal frameworks—and the consequences of failure.”
+> “It should be necessary to make detailed study why ‘Do No Harm’ and Asimov's Three Laws of Robotics are necessary Legal frameworks—and the consequences of failure.”
 > — Professor Damian A. James Williamson Grad.

 This section explores two foundational ethical constructs: